Jpja/Python-FFmpeg-Bulk-Tools/README.md

 ### Usage

 `detect-motion.py`, `resize-video.py` and `resize-image.py` can be run by double-clicking the files.
-The defult settings are applied to every video/image file in the directory, and new files are created.
+The defult settings are applied to every video/image file in the same directory, and new files are created.

 Open the script files to change default parameters.